First Light And Reionization Epoch Simulations (FLARES) -- XIX: Supermassive black hole mergers in the early Universe and their environmental dependence: Properties of high-redshift SMBH mergers

 Figure~\ref{fig:m1_vs_m2} presents only the histograms of SMBH masses.
 To derive the {\it composite} distribution of SMBH masses, which represents the average distribution in the Universe, we apply the FLARES weighting scheme.
 Specifically, the mass function is first computed for each region, then multiplied by its corresponding region weight, and finally summed across all regions to obtain the composition function.

 The composite SMBH mass functions of primary and secondary SMBHs are plotted as black curves in the left and middle panels of Figure~\ref{fig:bh_mass_func}, respectively.
 Additionally, the mass functions of SMBH mergers within different redshift ranges are also presented.
+To enable direct comparison among different redshift bins, we have chosen the bins so that each spans an equal time interval of $200$ Myr.
 The composite mass functions support our observations from Figure~\ref{fig:m1_vs_m2}: primary SMBHs tend to have a flat distribution at $M_{1} \la 10^{8}~{\rm M}_{\sun}$, followed by a steep decline at higher masses.
-This behaviour remains qualitatively similar across different redshift ranges.
+This behaviour remains qualitatively similar across different redshift ranges, although the lower redshift bins tend to show a higher number of SMBH mergers.
 In contrast, the mass function of secondary SMBHs peaks near $m_{\rm seed}$ and decreases sharply at higher masses.
 This trend is particularly pronounced at higher redshifts.
-For example, nearly all secondary SMBHs with $z_{\rm merger} \geq 6.5$ have $M_{2} \la 10^{6}~{\rm M}_{\sun}$.
+For example, nearly all secondary SMBHs with $z_{\rm merger} \ga 6.32$ have $M_{2} \la 10^{6}~{\rm M}_{\sun}$.

+Figure~\ref{fig:bh_mass_func} also shows the composite black hole mass function (BHMF) for {\it all} SMBHs at $z = 5$ (gray line), allowing for comparison with the primary/secondary mass functions discussed above for SMBHs that have experienced mergers \citep[for a detailed study of the evolution of the BHMF in FLARES, see][]{Wilkins2025}.
+This BHMF exhibits a similar or lower SMBH abundance at the high-mass end compared to the primary mass function of SMBH mergers (left panel), reflecting the fact that most of these high-mass SMBHs have undergone multiple mergers at higher redshifts.
+However, the BHMF at $z = 5$ contains significantly more low-mass SMBHs (i.e. $\ga$ two orders of magnitude higher) that have not experienced mergers.
+Note that similar behaviour is also observed in the TNG300 and ASTRID simulations; see figure 4 of \citet{DeGraf2024} for details.

 In the right panel, we show the composite mass function of the total SMBH masses (i.e. $M_{\rm tot} = M_{1} + M_{2}$).
 Since most secondary SMBHs have masses close to the seed mass, the composite total mass functions closely resemble those of primary SMBHs, except at the low-mass end.